Stabilizing our climate by protecting and restoring nature

 Our strategy focuses on ensuring that natural ecosystems are worth more alive than dead.
 Deforestation rates have climbed in recent years — with short-term economic interests outweighing the long-term value of forests.
 Conservation International’s work aims to replace an extractive economy with a regenerative one through innovation, collaboration and by partnering with Indigenous peoples and local communities.

-- Working with businesses and governments to minimize deforestation by addressing its largest drivers, particularly agricultural expansion.
+Working with businesses and governments to minimize deforestation by addressing its largest drivers, particularly agricultural expansion.

-- Identifying and mapping high-carbon ecosystems such as mangroves, tropical peatlands, and old-growth tropical forests that, once lost, are extraordinarily difficult to replace.
+Identifying and mapping high-carbon ecosystems such as mangroves, tropical peatlands and old-growth tropical forests that, once lost, are extraordinarily difficult to replace.

-- Leveraging philanthropic funding by guiding public and private investments to initiatives such as REDD+ (Reducing Emissions from Deforestation and forest Degradation), a UN-backed approach to fight climate change by conserving forests.
+Guiding public and private investments to initiatives such as REDD+ (Reducing Emissions from Deforestation and forest Degradation), a UN-backed approach to fight climate change by conserving forests.

-- Developing methods to increase the return on investment in tropical reforestation, making it more attractive for governments and private investors.
+Developing methods to increase the return on investment in tropical reforestation, making it more attractive for governments and private investors.

-- Supporting local and Indigenous communities to protect forests on their lands.
+Supporting local and Indigenous communities to protect forests on their lands.

-- Mainstreaming and maximizing nature’s role for achieving climate goals in national and international climate actions.
+Mainstreaming and maximizing nature’s role for achieving climate goals in national and international climate actions.

 Principles for Investments in Natural Climate Solutions

 Nature is one of the most effective ways to stop climate breakdown, yet natural climate solutions receive less than 3 percent of all global climate funding.
 Conservation International’s Principles for Investments in Natural Climate Solutions guide our engagement with companies that are helping to protect ecosystems that store climate-warming carbon from the atmosphere.
-Read our six principles »

 Irrecoverable Carbon

-To avoid the catastrophic consequences of climate breakdown, there are certain places we simply cannot afford to destroy.
+To avoid the catastrophic consequences of climate breakdown, there are certain places that humanity simply cannot afford to destroy.
 These ecosystems contain more than 260 billion tons of “irrecoverable carbon,” most of which is stored in mangroves, peatlands, old-growth forests and marshes.
 If released, these vast stores of living carbon would be impossible to recover by the middle of the century, which is when the world needs to reach net-zero emissions to avoid a climate disaster.

 Conservation International scientists are leading a team of globally renowned experts to determine where these carbon stocks are, whether they are threatened by human activities and how quickly the stocks could be recovered if lost — creating a global map of irrecoverable carbon in Earth’s ecosystems.